 Referrals can be an extremely effective way to grow a business, but they're a snowball strategy rather than an explosive one.
 Don't expect immediate results.

-You can certainly ask for customer referrals immediately after closing the deal -- but we wouldn't recommend it.
+You can certainly ask for customer referrals immediately after closing the deal — but we wouldn't recommend it.
 Wait until you've provided your customers with unparalleled service.
-They'll be more likely to share names of trusted colleagues with you once they know you haven't just been trying to get them to sign -- the value you've proven will make them want to tell their network about you.
+They'll be more likely to share names of trusted colleagues once they know you haven't just been trying to get them to sign.
+The value you've proven will make them want to tell their network about you.

 Share relevant content with them and let them know when your company releases new products or features that would benefit them.
-Three to six months after their initial purchase, consider asking for referrals -- but only if you've delighted them thus far.
+This is how you continue to build brand loyalty after the sale and turn happy customers into loyal promoters.

 Because they're not.
-Enter into a conversation with a referral with a much friendlier tone.
-Play up the relationship you have with the referrer, and act like you're already in their inner circle -- because, in a way, you are.
+A conversation with a referral will benefit from a much friendlier tone.
+Play up the relationship you have with the referrer, and act like you're already in their inner circle — because, in a way, you are.

 You might be offering great customer service, but sometimes it's still not enough to get those referrals.
-It's time to incentivize your customers.
-Offer Amazon gift cards, a discount on next month's invoice, or a donation to the charity of their choice.
+If this is the case for you then it's time to incentivize your customers.
+Offer an incentive program that includes gift cards, a discount on next month's invoice, or a donation to the charity of their choosing.

 Send this incentive offer to a portion of your happiest customers, and tell them the first 10 to respond with a referral will receive the prize.
 You might be surprised at how fast those referrals suddenly come to your customers' minds.